sst/guide/_chapters/handle-api-gateway-cors-errors.md

 date: 2017-01-03 12:00:00
 lang: en
 ref: handle-api-gateway-cors-errors
-description: We need to add the CORS headers to our Serverless API Gateway endpoint to handle 4xx and 5xx errors.
+description: We need to add the CORS headers to our serverless API Gateway endpoint to handle 4xx and 5xx errors.
 This is to handle the case where our Lambda functions are not being invoked.
 code: backend
 comments_id: handle-api-gateway-cors-errors/780
 ---